What Is Primavera Prime?

 Oracle has a reputation for delivering unmatched performance, accessibility, and control over projects of any size and scope.
 But, the various Oracle platforms remained disconnected for years.
 Meanwhile, the use of the cloud enabled some integration.
 To bridge the divide, Oracle created a single platform that connected all systems, Oracle Primavera Prime.
 This new platform was developed with prioritizing, planning and managing projects and portfolios for all-size businesses.

 Some of its key benefits included increased accessibility via mobile devices, better forecasting and costing of future projects and proposals and better capital management.
 As projects have grown more complex, encompassing large programs, more project management offices (PMOs) needed a way to reduce costs and increase visibility, as explained in this ebook.
-This system met that demand, so
+This system met that demand, so consider these key ways it can benefit your PMO.

 Take a moment to think about your project portfolio.
 In our most recent eBook, we’ve highlighted some key ways you can improve the success of your project portfolio.